awave1/notes/content/cpsc441/lec4.1-network-layer-control-plane.md

   - Updated periodically
   - Done in response to link cost changes

-## Link state routing
+## Routing Algorithms

+### Link State Routing

 In a link state algorithm, the network topology and all link costs are known and available to the LS algorithm.
 In practice, this is accomplished by having each node broadcast link-state packets to _all_ other nodes in the network, with each link state packet containing the identities and costs of its attached links.

-### Dijkstra's Algorithm
+**Dijkstra's Algorithm**

 Dijksta's algorithm computes the least-cost path from one node to all other nodes in the network.
-Dijkstra's algorithm is iterative and has property that after the $k$th iteration of the algorithm, the least-cost paths to all destination nodes, these $k$ paths will have the smallest $k$ smallest costs.
+Dijkstra's algorithm is iterative and has property that after the $k^{th}$ iteration of the algorithm, the least-cost paths to all destination nodes, these $k$ paths will have the smallest $k$ smallest costs.

 - $D(v)$: cost of the least-cost path from the source node to destination $v$ as of this iteration of algorithm.
 - $p(v)$: previous node (neighbour of $v$) along the current least-cost path from the source to $v$.